 We will say this: Laser use is technically demanding.
 If you don’t find a good servicer, you may end up later on with components that need replacement or repair.

 So here’s another question to ask yourself: Can you justify the price of going laser by profiting long-term from the fruits of your provider’s labor?

 Need Top Quality?
 Try Laser

-Though it might be more expensive than some other styles we’ve mentioned, laser’s precision and versatility are unmatched.
-So If you have a project that requires very tight tolerances and clean cuts, sheet metal laser cutting should be at the top of your list -- just be prepared to pay the price.
+Though it might be more expensive than some other styles we’ve mentioned, laser technology’s precision and versatility are unmatched.
+So If you have a project that requires very tight tolerances and clean cuts, the cost of laser cut sheet metal should not be a deterrent should be at the top of your list -- just remember that you're paying for quality!